Hoverbear/CSC-446/assignments/a1/answers.md

              // There is an idle time for Able
 ```

 The new policy is anecdotally better in these few simulations.
 This is because it more rapidly balances load across the two servers.
+The probability that Able & Baker are both idle is considerably low.

 ## Question 4